 Try these journaling strategies to help bring all your self-improvement goals to fruition

 • Try setting a time goal and writing freely without pause until the period ends.
-Once you’re finished, you may be surprised with what you’ve written and gain new insight and understanding from this activity.
+Once you’re finished, you may be surprised by what you’ve written and gained new insight and understanding from this activity.

 2. Write consistently.
 You may not be an everyday writer, but formulate a routine to keep your journal flowing.
 When you write on a daily or weekly basis, you’ll find a greater consistency to your thoughts and reflections.

 3. Set goals and reflect on them.
 Outline your most important self-improvement goals when you begin your journaling experience.
 Reflect on them often to determine whether or not you’re taking active steps toward achieving them.

 4. Be honest.
 You can be completely honest in your journal because no one else will read it but you.
 Share your secrets, dreams, and desires – even the ones you cannot share with anyone else.
 Use your journal as a sounding board, and never sacrifice honesty for any reason.

 5. Ask yourself tough questions.
 Self-reflection is an important aspect of self-improvement, and your journal can aid significantly in the reflection process.
 Ask yourself questions about where you’re at in life and where you want to be so you can brainstorm the necessary steps in the self-improvement process.

 6. Refer back to your past writing regularly.
 When you have a bad day, look at your positive writing to ease your thoughts.
 When you feel lost or unsure about yourself, look back over your goals and insights to find guidance.